Tree-kangaroo Conservation Program

 The community-based recovery program is based on the remote Huon Peninsula on the eastern coast of Papua New Guinea, the only place in the world where the Matschie’s Tree-kangaroo is found.
-This species of tree-kangaroo has suffered a marked decline from hunting and habitat loss since documentation first began in 1996 and the species is currently classified as Endangered on the IUCN Redlist.
+This species of tree-kangaroo has suffered a marked decline from hunting and habitat loss, prompting research which began in 1996.
+The species is currently classified as Endangered on the IUCN Red List.

-The forests of the island of New Guinea comprise the world’s third largest area of remaining tropical forest and are identified by the International Union for the Conservation of Nature (IUCN) as a biodiversity hotspot, rich in unique flora and fauna that requires protection.
+The forests of the island of New Guinea comprise one of only three large areas of remaining tropical forest in the world and are identified by the International Union for the Conservation of Nature (IUCN) as a biodiversity hotspot, rich in unique flora and fauna that requires protection.

-The country’s wildlife and its people are facing growing threats from unregulated development particularly mining and logging; high levels of poverty; limited access to health and education; and the absence of sustainable alternative incomes .
+The country’s wildlife and its people face growing threats from unregulated development, particularly logging and mining; high levels of poverty; limited access to health and education; and the absence of sustainable alternative incomes.

 Protecting PNG’s magnificent communities and wildlife

-The Tree-kangaroo Conservation Program combines local community development with biodiversity conservation.
-Local communities have partnered with the program to establish PNG’s first ever Conservation Area called YUS – named after the three local communities (Yopno, Uruwa and Som) working together to protect the land and wildlife including the prevention of further decline of the Matchie’s Tree-kangaroo.
+On the Huon Peninsula, the Tree-kangaroo Conservation Program is addressing these pressures through combining local community development with biodiversity conservation.
+Local communities have partnered with the program to establish PNG’s first ever Conservation Area called YUS – named after the area's three main rivers and their local communities (Yopno, Uruwa and Som) working together to protect the land and wildlife, including halting further decline of the Matschie’s Tree-kangaroo.

 The Recovery Program